studiohyperdrive/ngx-tools/libs/table/README.md

 Cells can also have a default class we want to provide to all cells of that kind.
 All `ngx-date-table-cell` cells have the `ngx-date-table-cell` class and the same applies for the `ngx-currency-table-cell`.

+### Accessibility

+`ngx-table` provides a WCAG and ARIA compliant implementation to tables.
+When a table has a detail row or is selectable, the role of the table switches from `table` to `treegrid`.
+Because of that, `ngx-table` follows the [WAI ARIA Treegrid Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/).

 ## Acknowledgements

 A big thanks goes out to [Sam Verschueren](https://github.com/SamVerschueren) for his help with the initial implementation of this table.
 Without his help, this table would not have existed.